Strip & Wax Floors

 - Spray buffing is a maintenance procedure used to remove daily wear and tear and restore luster to the surface.

-- Different wax stripping techniques require different machines.
+- Floor stripping and waxing techniques require different machines.

 - If the proper procedures, strippers and finishes are not used, the job may fail, yellow or only look better for a short time.